scolladon/sfdc-ci-toolkit/README.md

 ```
 $ npm run coverage # Or if you have gulp globally installed: $ gulp coverage
 ```
+you will get a the coverage to the lcov format in the file 'coverage.json' into the sfdc-ci-toolkit folder

 You are ready to package your branch and merge it where you want (follow you development process) !
 After having merged the dev, you are ready to deploy.
 Change the SF_CHECKONLY to false.